 - Open Ticket

-This will open the New Ticket dialog.
+Hover over and select Open Ticket from the menu.
+This will open the Open Ticket dialog.
 In the first step, select the object on which you want to focus in the ticket via the Object Selector.
-Click Continue.
+Click OK.

 You can leave this step out when using the context menu of this object in the device tree to open the ticket.

-In step 2, provide the following information and confirm by clicking on Save to create a User Ticket:
+In step 2, provide the following information and confirm by clicking on OK to create a User Ticket:

-- Subject: Enter a meaningful title for the ticket which indicates the topic of the issue.
+- Subject: Enter a meaningful title for the ticket that indicates the topic of the issue.

 - Assigned to: Select a user (or user group) who will be responsible for this issue from the dropdown list.